 You can filter the patterns by category using the side menu:

-The issues detected by Codacy belong to 8 different categories:
+The issues detected by Codacy belong to one of the following categories:

 Code Style - Code formatting and syntax problems.
 Ex: variable name style, enforce the use of brackets and quotation marks

 Code Complexity - Highly complex methods and classes that should be refactored